Budkudyba/Veggie_PID/README.md

 # Veggie_PID
 Simple code to automate a low pressure filter system for waste vegetable oil (WVO) used to power diesel vehicles

-The project uses an arduino nano with an attached pressure sensor and a small oled screen.
+The project uses an arduino nano with an attached pressure sensor (30 PSI) and a small 1" oled screen.

 The output is to a mosfet which drives a bildge pump (boat) for pumping oil and